EpikCord/EpikCord.py/README.md

 See the [Contributing](./CONTRIBUTING.md) page for more information.

 ## Where are your docs?
-Have functions and attributes you not sure about?
+Have functions and attributes you are not sure about?
 Check our docs [here](https://epikcord-guide.vercel.app/)

 ## I need help!
 If you need help, you can join our [EpikCord.py Discord Server](https://discord.gg/4R473R73kQ) and ask for help there.